Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Sight fishing is an exciting and challenging method used to catch garfish, particularly in clear, shallow waters where these fish are often found lurking near the surface.
 Anglers practicing sight fishing typically scan the water’s surface for the distinctive shape and movement of garfish, which often resemble logs or floating debris.

-Once spotted, anglers carefully approach their target, casting bait or lures strategically to entice the garfish into striking.
+Once spotted, anglers carefully approach their target, casting bait or lure strategically to entice the garfish into striking.
 This method requires patience, stealth, and precise casting to avoid spooking the wary fish.
 Due to their keen eyesight and elusive nature, sight fishing for garfish can be both exhilarating and frustrating, as success largely depends on the angler’s ability to outwit these cunning predators in their natural habitat.

 2. Fly Fishing